Data-driven adjoint-based calibration of port-Hamiltonian systems in time domain: Proof of concept by numerical tests

 \section{Proof of concept by numerical tests}

 To underline the feasibility of the proposed approach, we show three test cases.
 First, we generate synthetic data and show that Algorithm~\ref{alg:gradientdescent} is able to find system matrices that approximate the data set.
 Then we repeat the test with a randomly perturbed data set.
-Our third test case is the single mass-spring-damper chain from the PHS benchmark collection \cite{PHSbenchmarks}.
+Our third test case tests the performace of a model order reduction with the proposed algorithm, here we apply the single mass-spring-damper chain from the PHS benchmark collection \cite{PHSbenchmarks}.
 The code is publicly available on github\footnote{\href{https://github.com/ctotzeck/PHScalibration}{https://github.com/ctotzeck/PHScalibration}}.